Perry Como: Sing to me, Mr. C.: 1955–1959

-He moved back to NBC with The Perry Como Show, a weekly hour-long variety show featuring additional musical and production numbers, comedy sketches and guest stars premiering September 17, 1955.
+He moved back to NBC with The Perry Como Show, a weekly hour-long variety show featuring additional musical and production numbers, comedy sketches and guest stars, premiering September 17, 1955.
 This version of his show was also so popular that, in the 1956–1957 television season, it reached ninth in the Nielsen ratings: the only show on NBC that season to land in the top ten.

 Como and the Ray Charles Singers on the set of The Perry Como Show during "Sing To Me, Mr. C." segment, c.
 1950s.
 Como's "sweater era".

-Como's "Dream Along With Me" became the show's opening theme song, "Mr. C." received the first of many "stacks and stacks of letters" requesting him to sing a specific song.
-It was also here where he began wearing his trademark cardigan sweaters.
-The "Sing to me, Mr. C." segment with Como seated on a stool singing viewer requested songs had its roots in the first television broadcasts of Chesterfield Supper Club.
+Como's "Dream Along With Me" became the show's opening theme song.
+"Mr. C." received "stacks and stacks of letters" requesting him to sing a specific song.
+Here he also began wearing his trademark cardigan sweaters.
+The "Sing to me, Mr. C." segment with Como seated on a stool singing viewer-requested songs had its roots in the first television broadcasts of Chesterfield Supper Club.
 When cameras entered the "Supper Club" radio studio, they found Como and his guests sitting on stools behind music stands.
-The show's closing theme was, "You Are Never Far Away From Me".
+The show's closing theme was "You Are Never Far Away From Me".

 Perry's announcer on the broadcasts, Frank Gallop, became a foil for Como's jokes.
 When the television show began, there was not enough room for Gallop to appear on stage; he was an invisible "voice from the clouds" until the show's 1958–1959 season.
 There was as much fun at rehearsals as on the show itself.
 Como's relaxed and fun-loving manner at rehearsals put many nervous guests at ease.
 It was common for Como to leave the Saturday-afternoon rehearsal for about a half-hour to go to confession.
-He managed to save some time by asking his music publisher, Mickey Glass, to wait in line for him at the confessional.
+He saved some time by asking his music publisher, Mickey Glass, to wait in line for him at the confessional.
 Glass, who was Jewish, was most agreeable to this but wondered what to do if his turn came before Como arrived.